zakiimtiaz/TapIt-iPhone-SDK/README.md

 ------
 To install, unzip the sdk archive(https://github.com/tapit/TapIt-iPhone-SDK/raw/master/dist/TapItSDK.zip) into your Xcode project.

-Add the following frameworks are required:
+The following frameworks are required:
 ````
 SystemConfiguration.framework
 QuartsCore.framework
-CoreLocation.framework
 CoreTelephony.framework
+CoreLocation.framework - Optional *
 ````
+* Note: CoreLocation is optional, and is used for Geo-targeting ads.
+Apple mandates that your app have a good reason for enabling Location services...
+Geo-targeting ads is not a good reason(at least to Apple...).

 Add the ```-ObjC``` flag to ```Other Linker Flags```:
 ![Other Linker Flags](https://raw.github.com/tapit/TapIt-iPhone-SDK/master/Docs/assets/ios-linker-flags.png)